Correlate Disparate Data Points

 We still deployed physical servers but introduced hypervisors on the physical host, enabling the installation of multiple VMs on a single server.
 Each VM is isolated from its operating system.
 Hypervisor-based virtualization introduced better resource pooling as one physical server could now be divided into multiple VMs, each hosting a different application type.
 This was years better than single-server deployments and opened the doors to open networking.

-The VM deployment approach increased agility and scalability as applications within a VM are scaled by simply spinning up more VMs on any physical host.
+The VM deployment approach increased agility and scalability, as applications within a VM are scaled by simply spinning up more VMs on any physical host.
 While hypervisor-based virtualization was a step in the right direction, a guest operating system for each application is pretty intensive.
-Each VM requires RAM, CPU, storage, and an entire guest OS.
-All of which consume resources.
+Each VM requires RAM, CPU, storage, and an entire guest OS, all-consuming resources.

 Another advantage of virtualization is the ability to isolate applications or services.
 Each virtual machine operates independently, with its resources and configurations.
 This enhances security and stability, as issues in one virtual machine do not affect others.
 It also allows for easy testing and development, as virtual machines can be quickly created and discarded.

 Virtualization also offers improved disaster recovery and business continuity.
 By encapsulating the entire virtual machine, including its operating system, applications, and data, into a single file, organizations can quickly back up, replicate, and restore virtual machines.
-This ensures that critical systems and data are protected and can be quickly recovered during a failure or disaster.
+This ensures that critical systems and data are protected and can rapidly recover during a failure or disaster.

 Furthermore, virtualization enables workload balancing and dynamic resource allocation.
 Virtual machines can be dynamically migrated between physical servers to optimize resource utilization and performance.
 This allows for better utilization of computing resources and the ability to respond to changing workload demands.